 What to watch out for: While the roadside assistance is free, the actual service for your vehicle is not.
 The cost of the service call, and whatever you may need (like a few tanks of gas or a tow), will be billed to your credit card automatically.
 While your credit card company likely has special rates for cardholders, you won’t know how much that service is going to cost you until you need it.

 If you have a vehicle that’s prone to break-downs, you may end up spending more in a year than you would utilizing a membership like AAA.
 However, your credit card’s roadside assistance is free, so there’s nothing wrong with keeping it as a backup plan.

-Cards that offer roadside assistance: The Premier Rewards Gold Card from American Express not only offers roadside assistance, but they will even pay for covered services–like a tow up to 10 miles, jump start, and changing a flat tire–four times a year, if needed.
+Cards that offer roadside assistance: The American Express Gold Card not only offers roadside assistance, but they will even pay for covered services–like a tow up to 10 miles, jump start, and changing a flat tire–four times a year, if needed.

 Be sure to read your cardholder benefits booklet when you get a new credit card, and look into the services that your current cards may offer.
 You might find that you can save yourself a lot of headache and money by utilizing the free perks available to you.